Myrtle – Harmony

 Myrtle is a flowering evergreen tree that encourages us to slow down and connect with the harmonious cycles of life, death and rebirth to help us transform sadness and grief into love and hope.

-Myrtle is the sacred tree of Adonis (Greek god of beauty and desire).
+Myrtle is the sacred tree of Aphrodite (Greek goddess of love) and Adonis (Greek god of beauty and desire).
 His mother Myrrha had been transformed into a myrtle tree, Myrtus communis, before giving birth to Adonis.
-Aphrodite (Greek goddess of love) fell in love with Adonis, who died in her arms.
+Aphrodite fell in love with Adonis, who died in her arms.
 His blood combined with her tears gave birth to anemone flowers, making Adonis an archetypal deity of life, death and rebirth.

 Empedocles (Greek philosopher 490–430BCE) felt that the forces of nature (earth, air, water, fire) were eternally brought into union through love and separated by strife.
 This harmony of external and opposing forces speaks to the importance doing our inner work.